-A TB skin test is also called a Mantoux tuberculin skin test (TST).
-The test is usually well tolerated and people rarely have negative reactions to it.
+A TB skin test, also called a Mantoux tuberculin skin test (TST), is usually well tolerated and rarely causes negative reactions, according to the

 |Size of induration||Result|

-• you’ve had recent contact with someone with TB
+• have had recent contact with someone with TB

-• you recently immigrated from a country with a high incidence of TB
+• recently immigrated from a country with a high incidence of TB

-• you work in a hospital, medical laboratory, or other high-risk setting
+• work in a hospital, medical laboratory, or other high risk setting

 |15 mm or more||positive|

-An induration of less than 5 millimeters (mm) is considered a negative test result.
-If you have symptoms or you know you’ve been exposed to someone with TB, you may be advised to get another test later on.
+An induration of less than 5 millimeters (mm) is a negative result.
+If you have symptoms or know you’ve been exposed to someone with TB, a doctor may recommend you get another test.

-If the induration is at least 5 mm, it will be considered positive in people who:
+If the induration is at least 5 mm, it is considered positive in people who:

 - have had recent contact with a person with TB